All Mercy services have reopened! See how we’re keeping you safe and schedule your next appointment.

 Mercy’s experts are specially trained in caring for emergencies during labor, and we’ll provide the best possible care to keep you and your baby safe.

 Especially if this is your first child, you may be anxious about your labor signs.
 That’s normal, and it helps to know that most women do just fine during labor.
 However, if you do have any unusual symptoms such as vaginal bleeding, pelvic pain or leaking fluid, especially during early labor, call your doctor right away or go to the hospital.
 If bleeding or pain is severe, call 911.

-If your due date has come and gone and you have still not begun labor, you doctor may recommend inducing labor.
-Generally, labor is induced when it is not safe for you and your baby to wait for natural delivery.
-It’s a good idea to discuss the possibility of inducing labor with your doctor or midwife before your due date, so that you understand what will happen if it becomes necessary.
+If your due date has come and gone and you have still not begun labor, your doctor may recommend inducing labor.
+Generally, labor is induced when it is not safe for you and your baby to wait for a natural delivery.
+It’s a good idea to discuss the possibility of inducing labor with your doctor or midwife before your due date so that you understand what will happen if it becomes necessary.